raethkcj/LibWeaponEnchantInfo/README.md

 A WoW Classic addon for tracking party members' temporary weapon enchantments from shaman totems.

 This addon is intended as a backend, providing the duration and icon of party members' weapon enchants for use in other UI addons or WeakAuras.
 A sample WeakAura implementation can be found here: https://wago.io/RaAkX6ba7

+Each party member needs the addon installed in order for the shaman to receive information about their weapon enchantments.